 Pay attention to other details in the cut

 If you tend to have puffy legs during pregnancy, we recommend wide-leg pants with straight legs like our Pants Bailey.
-When it comes to sweaters, a shortened shape with a wide hem like our Sweater Bailey makes sense, as here the belly has enough room to grow.
+When it comes to sweaters, a shortened shape with a wide hem like our turtleneck sweater Bailey makes sense, as here the belly has enough room to grow.
 However, if you like to show your belly, a nice ribbed top with a cardigan over it is ideal, like our Top Blossom and Cardigan Blossom.
 For breastfeeding, a wrap top like our Top Bailey is of greatest advantage, as you can get to your breast quickly and easily.
 In combination with the wrap cardigan Bella it wraps the body comfortably and still looks stylish.

 Loungewear is therefore not only a stylish companion for pregnancy, but also for the first time with the baby after birth.
 Because loungewear is not only elegant, but also wonderfully practical.
 There is not much time to change, you sleep whenever you can (rather seldom at night), and let's be honest: the time has not yet come again for the cocktail dress.
 In the breastfeeding period other things count.
 Cosiness, for example.
 Not only you will appreciate the pleasant feeling of loungewear made of natural fibres on your skin, but your baby will also like it more than a polyester blend.